-Kristalina Georgieva is the Chief Executive Officer of the World Bank.
+Kristalina Georgieva is Interim President of the World Bank Group and Chief Executive Officer of the World Bank.

-Deeply knowledgeable in international development and finance, Georgieva established a well-deserved reputation during her time at the Bank for her ability to build broad consensus and turn strategies into practice.
+Deeply knowledgeable on international development and finance, Georgieva is broadly recognized for her ability to build broad consensus and turn strategies into practice.
 She has more than 100 publications on environmental and economic policy topics, including a textbook on microeconomics.

 Kristalina Georgieva was born in Sofia, Bulgaria, in 1953.
 She holds a Ph.D in Economic Science and a M.A. in Political Economy and Sociology from the University of National and World Economy, Sofia, where she was an Associate Professor between 1977 and 1991.